 You can find your local STP/ICS and a contact for the STP/ICS here: england.nhs.uk/integratedcare/integrated-care-in-your-area/

 Forums can contact your local STP/ICS and ask how they are involving the public in development of their plans.

 The majority of these developments will be happening in CCGs or STP/ICS.
 If you are unable to find the relevant people to engage with, you can also contact your regional NHS England SEND lead to help or put you in contact with the right people.
-If you don’t know who this is contact your Parent Carer Participation Advisor or your NNPCF regional representative.
+If you don’t know who this is contact your regional adviser via the how we support forums page or your NNPCF regional representative.

 For further information and links to relevant documents see Health Resources.